nickbrandt/GitLab/doc/user/permissions_stub_first_class_vulnerabilities.md

 ### Subgroup permissions

-When you add a member to a subgroup, they inherit the membership and permission level from the parent group.
-This model allows access to nested groups if you have membership in one of its parents.
+When you add a member to a subgroup, the user inherits the membership and permission level from the parent group.
+This model allows users access to nested groups if they have membership in one of its parents.

 To learn more, read through the documentation on [subgroups memberships](group/subgroups/index.md#membership).